EnderBro1000/Scripts/README.md

-# PythonScripts
+# Scripts
-Welcome to PythonScripts by EnderBro1000.
+Welcome to Scripts by EnderBro1000.
 That is all.